13 Halloween Trick or Treat Alternatives

 Host a Halloween Game Night.

 Once you have your Halloween-themes board games, you’re ready to host a Halloween game night.
-Invite your closest family and friends, and enjoy a night of Halloween fun that isn’t spooky at all.
+Invite your closest family and friends, and enjoy a game night of Halloween fun that isn’t spooky at all.

 Read Halloween books together.

 We read with our kids all the time!
 But, there is something special about going to the library to borrow books that go with the season or holiday.
 If you aren’t sure which Halloween books to choose, I have shared my favorite Halloween books for kids!